JstuffJr/mam/doc/README.md

 asset as `media.images.myImage` (provided that you use the name `media` for the single argument to `onReady`).

+This "return value", which is passed as the only argument to your main callback also contains an object under the `support` property, which will contain the following values:

+*   `audio`: True if, and only if, the browser has support for HTML5 audio.
+	All modern browsers *should* have audio support, but Safari is a notable exception under certain setups, where multimedia support depends on external software (the Quicktime runtime).

+*   `cors`: True if, and only if, the browser has support for requesting images with the HTML `image` tag, using the CORS technology.
+MAM tries some fallback mechanisms to load the images anyway in browsers that don't support this (notably, Safari versions older than 6.0), but in case something doesn't work, you can start by checking this value.

 Here's a short example:

 ```javascript